CSE583-Group7/transit_vis/README.md

 1. From terminal run: python -m transit_vis.src.transit_vis
 2. Copy and paste output_map.html (including local file path) into any browser to display output data, or open the output_map.html file located in the top level directory

+Additionally, community members can utilize a jupyter notebook to visualize the transit data.
+1. Open "widget_generate_transit_vis_map.ipynb" in a jupyter notebook
+2. Enter into the display box destination coordinates, potential home coordinates, minimum salary, and maximum salary.
+3. Copy and paste output_map_widgets.html (including local file path) into any browser to display output data, or open the output_map_widgets.html file located in the top level directory

 ### Project Directory Organization
 The project is within the "transit_vis" directory.
 The project is further organized into three main directories:
 * src (main scripts to execute)